VisTALELab/AdaHIsomap/README.md

 The implementation in this repository follows the methodology described in Sections 4 and 5 of the paper.

+## Implemented Components

-This repository includes implementations of:
+This repository provides implementations of the AdaMapper–AdaHIsomap framework, including:

-- Interactive persistence-threshold selection
+- Persistence-diagram computation and interactive persistence-threshold selection
-- Persistence-diagram-induced segmentation
+- Persistence-diagram-induced (PD-induced) segmentation
-- Adaptive Mapper parameterization
+- Adaptive cover construction and refinement
+- AdaMapper skeleton construction
+- Homology-informed landmark selection
-- Stochastic anchor-point selection
+- Stochastic anchor-point selection for enhanced homology preservation
-- AdaMapper
+- AdaHIsomap dimensionality reduction
+- Standard Mapper for comparison and experimentation
-- Landmark Isomap
+- HIsomap / Landmark Isomap embedding
-- AdaHIsomap
-- Standard Mapper / HIsomap
+- Multiple filter functions for Mapper construction
-- Visualization utilities
-- Support for standard point-cloud and network datasets
+- Processing of point-cloud and network datasets
+- Visualization of Mapper and AdaMapper skeletons and low-dimensional embeddings

 ---

 ## Features

-- Persistence-guided Mapper construction
-- Adaptive cover refinement
+The software provides an interactive workflow for running and comparing topology-aware dimensionality reduction experiments.
+Key features include:

-- Interactive persistence-threshold selection
+- Interactive persistence-threshold selection based on computed H1 features
+- Automatic persistence-guided adaptive refinement of the Mapper cover
+- Support for both AdaMapper and Standard Mapper workflows
-- Homology-informed landmark selection
+- Homology-informed selection of skeleton landmarks
-- Stochastic anchor-point generation
+- Stochastic anchor-point generation to complement skeleton landmarks
-- Interactive parameter-selection windows
+- Interactive selection and validation of algorithm parameters
-- Multiple filter functions
+- Support for multiple filter functions and base-point selection methods
-- AdaMapper and Standard Mapper modes
+- Support for standard point-cloud and network datasets
+- Dataset-specific visualization of the original data, Mapper skeleton, and low-dimensional projection
+- Optional index-based coloring for reproducing selected paper visualizations
-- Support for repeated experiment rounds
+- Repeated experiment rounds without recomputing the persistence diagram
-- Automatic saving of embeddings and visualizations
+- Automatic organization and saving of experiment outputs by dataset and round
 ---

 ## Supported Filter Functions